RicoValdezio/RoR2-ScrapScissors/README.md

 Changelog
 ------------
-1.5.2 - Fixed bugs with Engineer and multiplayer that prevented drops in certain cases 1.5.1 - Added NetworkCompatibility helper that I forgot 1.5.0 - Added config option to allow hard cap on drops per stage
+1.5.3 - Changed hook to check if player controlled, should prevent odd behaviour with drones/turrets/clones 1.5.2 - Fixed bugs with Engineer and multiplayer that prevented drops in certain cases 1.5.1 - Added NetworkCompatibility helper that I forgot 1.5.0 - Added config option to allow hard cap on drops per stage